 In contrast to plagiarism, allusion is where you refer to an existing poem, place, or event to enlarge the context of what your poem says.
 Allusion is not to be confused with parody, where one uses an existing poem, but changes it in significant ways, typically to have fun with the poem, or to poke fun at some other target (although parody, of course, still “alludes” to something else).
 For example, when Alan Pizzarelli changes Nick Virgilio’s famous lily poem to say “her suit” instead of “itself,” he radically transforms the poem from referring to a flower to one that refers to a buck-naked bathing beauty named Lily: “Lily: / out of the water . . . / out of her suit.”
 While this is similar to allusion, in that it brings to mind the other poem, parody is a form of deliberate revision where the full effect of “getting” the poem requires that the reader know the original poem—and to know that someone else has written that other poem.
 Everyone is in on the trick, in on the joke.
 Again, that wasn’t what Ernie was doing in his use of the Bashō poem, where he seems to have no intent at all to add to Bashō’s poem, and no intent for readers to think of Bashō’s poem when reading his.
 It’s not a conversation between poems at all, but a restatement of Bashō’s words and experience with Ernie’s name after them.
 Quite simply, it isn’t his poem.
 But by putting his name after the poem, Ernie clearly intended to pass the poem off as if he wrote it.

-In his gem of a book, The Little Book of Plagiarism (New York: Pantheon Books, 2007, in which I found the Donatus quotation that starts this essay), judge Richard A. Posner of the United States Seventh Circuit Court of Appeals writes that “Concealment is at the heart of plagiarism” (17).
+In his gem of a book, The Little Book of Plagiarism (New York: Pantheon Books, 2007, in which I was reminded of the Donatus quotation that starts this essay, although I’ve seen it use both dixerent and dixerunt in the Latin original), judge Richard A. Posner of the United States Seventh Circuit Court of Appeals writes that “Concealment is at the heart of plagiarism” (17).
 Ernie’s poem conceals Bashō as the original author.
 Parody is not concealment because, as Posner adds, “the parodist will plant clues so numerous and unmistakable that the reader will recognize the copying, for otherwise the parody will not be recognized as a parody” (18).
 But there are no clues here that Ernie intends a parody, such as changing the original in some humourous way.
 Likewise, Posner tells us, “Allusion is not plagiarism, because the reader is expected to recognize the allusion” (18).
 Astute readers will recognize the source here, to be sure, but it’s not an allusion because the poem is, again, essentially a restatement of Bashō’s original poem, with only incidental differences (and I would suggest that even if one wishes to argue that the differences are more than incidental, enough of the rest of the poem is still excessively similar).
 Ernie Berry may have had the experience that he describes, but he has not used original words to describe that experience.
 He has stolen Bashō’s words for that experience (in Hass’s translation).
 Quite simply, Ernie Berry has plagiarized.
 And the plagiarism does not end here.
 Rather, this is one of many examples that show a most unfortunate pattern of plagiarism.

 No One Owns Experience